March 10, 2026

 2. Ground control point (GCP) placement.
 GCPs are surveyed reference targets placed across the project area before the flight.
 Each GCP is marked with a visually distinctive target (commonly a 12-inch checkerboard pattern) and its coordinates are measured using RTK GPS at higher accuracy than the required survey output.
 GCPs constrain the 3D model to real-world coordinates and are the primary mechanism for achieving and verifying absolute accuracy.
 A typical project uses 5-10 GCPs distributed to cover the site perimeter and interior.

 3. Flight execution.
-The drone flies the planned path, capturing overlapping frames at the configured altitude and camera settings.
+The drone flies the planned path, capturing overlapping frames at the configured altitude.
 Consistent altitude, adequate lighting, and minimal wind improve reconstruction quality.
-Flight time for a 40-acre site at 200-foot altitude typically runs 20-40 minutes depending on drone speed and overlap settings.
+A 40-acre site at 200 ft AGL typically takes 20–40 minutes depending on platform speed and overlap settings.

 4. Photogrammetric or videogrammetric processing.
-Raw images or video are fed into processing software.
-Photogrammetry — the traditional still-image method — detects matching features across thousands of separate frames to reconstruct 3D geometry.
-Videogrammetry, the approach used by platforms like SkyeBrowse, extracts frames from continuous video and processes them through the same geometric reconstruction pipeline, enabling faster capture and upload.
-Processing produces a dense point cloud, a textured mesh, and an orthomosaic — a geometrically corrected, top-down map image with consistent scale throughout.
+Raw images or video upload to the processing platform.
+Photogrammetry detects matching features across thousands of frames to reconstruct 3D geometry.
+Videogrammetry — the approach used by SkyeBrowse — extracts frames from continuous video through the same reconstruction pipeline, enabling faster capture and upload.
+Output: a dense point cloud, a textured mesh, and an orthomosaic.

 5. QA, measurement, and deliverable export.
 The operator checks model accuracy by comparing model-derived elevations at independent field check points against RTK-measured values.
 Compliant outputs are exported in the formats the project requires: GeoTIFF orthomosaics for GIS, LAZ point clouds for CAD and BIM platforms, GLB meshes for 3D visualization, and PDF or CAD drawings for engineering design.